alozowski/esp-plants/README.md

 > **NOTE:**  The ESP32 must be plugged into your computer during flashing.
 After flashing, it can run independently when connected to a power source.

 # TODO:
-- [ ] Debug notification frequency to avoid excessive messages.
+- [x] Debug notification frequency to avoid excessive messages.
-- [ ] Compare memory efficiency between ESPHome and MicroPython.
+- [x] Compare memory efficiency between ESPHome and MicroPython.
+UPD: ESPHome should be more memory efficient.
 - [ ] Scale the system to cover all office floors.
 - [ ] Encapsulate IoT Wi-Fi connectivity by setting up a dedicated SSID or VLAN for ESP32 devices to improve security and stability.